cuiyongbo/hello-world/my_wiki/computer_glossary/copy_on_write_tech.rst

 and operating system resume operation.
 Only small amounts of work can be lost.

 The basic approach is that all program data are kept in virtual memory.
-On some schedule, a summary of all software data are written to virtual memory（not disk ??）, forming a log that tracks the current value and location of each value.
+On some schedule, a summary of all software data are written to disk storage, forming a log that tracks the current value and location of each value.

 When the computer fails, a recent copy of the log and other data remain safe on disk.
 When operation resumes, operating system software reads the log to restore consistent copies of